NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 3.md

 Whenever the unclean spirits saw him, they fell down before him and cried out, "You are the Son of God!"

 ###### 12
-And he would strongly warn them not to make him known.The Twelve Apostles
+And he would strongly warn them not to make him known.

+### The Twelve Apostles

 ###### 13
 Jesus went up the mountain and summoned those he wanted, and they came to him.